maxibor/sam2lca/docs/source/tutorial.md

 Once we have our alignment file, here in `bam` format, we can now run [sam2lca](https://github.com/maxibor/sam2lca) to identify which plants shed some of its DNA in our sequencing file.

-First, we need to set up the sam2lca database for *plant markers*
+First, we need to set up the sam2lca database for *plant markers*.
+This steps matches the accession ids of the reference genomes with their respective taxonomic ids and prepares this information to be accessible within sam2lca.

 ```bash
 $ sam2lca -m plant_markers update-db
 ```

-Finally, run sam2lca with the *plant markers* database.
+Finally, we run sam2lca with the *plant markers* database.

 > To make sure that we don't accidentally run the LCA algorithm on DNA sequences that are unlikely to belong to the same clade, we will only run the LCA for all references aligned to each read that have a identity greater than 90%.
-Depending on the type of database, you might want to play with sequence identity threshold.
+Depending on the type of database, you might want to adjust the sequence identity threshold or try different ones.

 ```bash
 $ sam2lca -m plant_markers analyze -i 0.9 metagenome.sorted.bam